vibhor1403/KKVStore/README.md

 Many things need to be added to it to make a complete Raft library.
 However, in the current implementation also, some things can be added to make it more robust.

 1. Heavy stress testing, where servers are going down and waking up very quickly.
+2. Redirection of requests, where if a request reaches to a server, who is currently not a leader, it redirects request ot leader.
+3. Discarding logs on demand.

 Usage
 --------------